Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 deprecate! date: "YYYY-MM-DD", because: :reason
 ```

-The `date` parameter should be set to the date that the project became (or will become) deprecated.
+The `date` parameter should be set to the date that the project or version became (or will become) deprecated.
 If there is no clear date but the formula needs to be deprecated, use today's date.
 If the `date` parameter is set to a date in the future, the formula will not become deprecated until that date.
-This can be useful if the upstream developers have indicated a date where the project will stop being supported.
+This can be useful if the upstream developers have indicated a date where the project or version will stop being supported.

 The `because` parameter can be set to a preset reason (using a symbol) or a custom reason.
 See the [Deprecate and Disable Reasons](#deprecate-and-disable-reasons) section below for more details about the `because` parameter.